Lessons Learned Early in Life

 Then one day, I accidentally pocket dialed TD Ameritrade.
 I'm staring at my phone, petrified to talk for fear the advisor was going to laugh at me.
 I figured I had nothing to lose, so I just blurt out the absolute truth.
 "Here's what I'm doing, got this app, I've got a few clients lined up, I am licensed, but I’m not exactly sure how to accomplish this."
 And he says the words that seemed like they were accompanied by the voices of an angelic choir, "TD would be interested."

-From there, I formed an RIA, an arduous task.
+From there, I formed a Registered Investment Advisor, an arduous task.
 As an entrepreneur, I was attempting to keep all costs down, so I wrote my own ADV, I didn't hire an attorney, and went through all the paperwork, submitting it to the California regulators.
 I had about 30 back and forth responses with the regulators, "You know, you didn't do this, or this part doesn't agree.
 The part 1A doesn't agree with part 2B, change it."
 Thank god they were patient enough to walk me through the process.
 If it were legal I’d send them flowers.

 We formed Plectrum Advisers in May of 2016, and in July began onboarding new clients.
 Plectrum Advisers has grown to over 12 million dollars in assets under management in our first year.
 I’m continuing to see the business grow, as I serve the freelance musician community, helping them navigate their unique challenges from both a business and financial perspective.